 If nJoinSplit is zero, the joinSplitPubKey and joinSplitSig fields are omitted.
-Otherwise, a transaction has a correct JoinSplit signature if and only if JoinSplitSig.
-Validate joinSplitPubKey (dataToBeSigned, joinSplitSig) = 1.
+Otherwise, a transaction has a correct transaction if and only if transaction has a correct transaction in transaction has a correct trans

 Let h{Sig} be computed as specified in §4.3 'JoinSplit Descriptions' on p.
 32.